anacbranescu/ADM-HW1/README.md

 # ADM-HW1

 Please read!
-I am very sorry!
+I made an error, I am sorry!!
 Since I uploaded the original .py file, I found out I had to export it as .ipynb for my python code in Jupyter Notebook.
-I left the original file that was uploaded before the deadline (2125078_ADM_HW1_solutions.py) and I also uploaded the Jupyter Notebook one a couple of minutes ago.
-I hope this isn't a problem regarding the deadline and I apologise again for my mistake!
+I left the original file that was uploaded before the deadline (2125078_ADM_HW1_solutions.py) and I also uploaded the same script exported as Jupyter Notebook one a couple of minutes after the deadline.
+I hope this isn't a problem regarding the deadline policy and I apologise again for my mistake!

 The purpose of this repository is to submit the first ADM Homework 23/24.